Heart Attacks & Heart Disease are Preventable Are You at Risk of a Heart Attack?

 The major causes are either or many of these factors: a build up of plaque:

-This damage is cause by high levels of bad cholesterol (LDL) and low levels of good cholesterol (HDL).
-It is the good cholesterol that aids with metabolizing our cholesterol levels in our body.
+Further damage is caused by high levels of bad cholesterol (LDL) and low levels of good cholesterol (HDL).
+It is the good cholesterol that aids with metabolizing our cholesterol levels in your body.

 What puts you at Risk?